Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Most dogs sleep throughout the night as well as for much of the day.
 As humans, we’re used to sleeping only at night when it’s dark outside and staying up all day.
-Unlike humans, dogs sleep for small periods throughout the night and day.
-It may seem like they’re sleeping a lot, but it’s not always the case – many dogs sleep about 11 hours in a day.
+Dogs, like us, have a diurnal rhythm, but they tend to sleep also for small periods throughout the day.
+It may seem like they’re sleeping a lot since many healthy adult dogs sleep around 12 to 14 hours in a day.

 Learn more about a dog’s normal sleep patterns and how to tell if something is wrong.